openss7/pbbr/README.md

 ### Port Aggregation

-Port aggregation utilizing the **`macvtap`** approach relies on coordination between the Host and external bridges.
+Port aggregation utilizing the **`macvtap`** approach relies on coordination between the host and external bridges.
 Port aggregation with GRE and VxLAN approaches is complex and inefficient.

-Utilizing SPBM and ECF at the BEB in the Host achieves port aggregation and load balancing that is completely transparent to non-participating backbone bridges.
+Utilizing SPBM and ECF at the BEB in the host achieves port aggregation and load balancing that is completely transparent to non-participating backbone bridges.

 ### Full Mesh